MoritzKn/mol-lang/README.md

-# The Mol Programming Panguage
+# The Mol Programming Language

 An unfinished, experimental programming language